 Use clear, distinguishable colors for lines

-Summary: Avoid ambiguity and over-design.
+Friction: Avoid ambiguity and over-design.
 High contrast matters.

 Why this matters